mfem/web/src/howto/install-with-spack.md

 #### To manage your libraries for development.

 Spack is typically used to deploy software.
-You may use it to install MMFEM among other libraries in a shared location for developers using MFEM as a dependency: all will have access to the same configuration and you will be able to reproduce this installation at will.
+You may use it to install MFEM among other libraries in a shared location for developers using MFEM as a dependency: all will have access to the same configuration and you will be able to reproduce this installation at will.

 But you will be limited to a predefined set of versions.
 Typically the releases and the latest state of `master` branch.
 In that sense Spack is not meant to be use to develop in MFEM *a priori*.